All Episodes

 Yeah, hi.

-My father's sick in a British public hospital at the moment.
+Oh, just while we're competing on fathers, my father's sick in a British public hospital at the moment.

-So he's got the national British National Health Service jackpot infected, he didn't go in for any of those things.
+So he's got the British National Health Service jackpot infected.

-Uh but you know, the great thing is he didn't have to pay for them.
+But, you know, the great thing is he didn't have to pay for them.

-So he's been he's been infected for free.
+So he's been infected for free.

-Yeah, my bigger point is um there was uh a paper written by the CEO of Medco Health um talking about why American health care costs twice the GDP as it does in any of those countries, despite the fact that the the expected life or the life expectancy is the same.
+Yeah, my bigger point is there was a paper written by the CEO of MedcoHealth talking about why American healthcare costs twice the GDP as it does in any of those countries, despite the fact that the expected life or the life expectancy is the same.

 Both of them have failed horribly.

-And what I'd like to have choice, I also think it's a travesty that 50 million people are can't get access to any health care at all.
+And what I'd like to have choice, I also think it's a travesty that 50 million people can't get access to any health care at all.

-Well well, no, no, no.
+Well, no, no, no.

-Let's let's let's run let's run through that last point.
+Let's run through that last point.

-Uh you can't devise that.
+You can't devise that.

-So they are actually are insured, but they're either unaware they're insured or they're just choosing not to take advantage of it.
+So they actually are insured, but they're either unaware they're insured or they're just choosing not to take advantage of it.

 You're not at that stage of life where you're thinking of insuring against disaster because you're young and optimistic.

-And then the fastest growing group is people who own uh earn over 75,000 dollars a year, what I was talking about earlier, people who have figured out that a lot of the insurance schemes uh are actually uh a racket, and if you can afford to pay as you go, then uh as long as you don't get anything uh chronic and catastrophic, uh that's the cheapest way to do it.
+And if you can afford to pay as you go, then as long as you don't get anything chronic and catastrophic, that's the cheapest way to do it.

 This idea of a fixed pool of people for whom there is no medical treatment is completely false, Graham.

-The costs and also the fact that in the American system it's not actually your doctor that determines your treatment, it's actually your insurer and the PBM, who have the right to change medic medical treatment based on based on whatever they decide is right.
+It's actually your insurer and the PBM, who have the right to change medical treatment based on based on whatever they decide is right.

 Yeah, and that's why, as I say, this is a liberty issue.

-You say that all systems are bad.
+You say that all systems Are bad.

 Life is full of injustice.

-Uh so health a health system will be full of injustice.
+So a health system will be full of injustice.

-But the point the point here, Graham, uh even when you've got an insurance uh plan uh or uh you you've got uh uh some kind of employer coverage that only does this, only does that.
+But the point here, Graham, even when you've got an insurance plan or you've got some kind of employer coverage that only does this, only does that, in a free society, you're free to say nuts to this, I'm getting something else.

 In Canada, you can't do anything else.